Smith & Wesson Model No. 2 Army: The American Civil War

 For a Civil War soldier, owning a revolver as a backup gun was important, so Smith & Wesson's cartridge revolvers, the Army Model 2 and the Smith & Wesson Model 1 in caliber .22 rimfire came into popular demand with the outbreak of the American Civil War.
 Soldiers and officers on both sides of the conflict made private purchases of the revolvers for self-defense.
 Specimens of the model 2 under serial number 35,731 (produced by May 1.
 1865) have a high probability of being used in the Civil War.
 The model 1.5 came into production after the war ended, in 1865.

 George Armstrong Custer is known to have owned a pair of cased and engraved S & W Army Model 2 revolvers.

-During the Civil War, the State of Kentucky purchased 700 of the S & W Army 2 revolvers from the arms dealer Kittredge & Company, Cincinnati and issued them to the 7th Regiment Kentucky Volunteer Cavalry.
+During the Civil War, the State of Kentucky purchased 700 of the S & W Army 2 revolvers from the arms dealer B. Kittredge & Company (based in Cincinnati) and issued them to the 7th Regiment Kentucky Volunteer Cavalry.